blparker/learn-linear-algebra/_guides/Vectors.md

 ## What's next?

-In the next guide, we'll be introduced to [linear systems](LinearSystems.ipynb) and we'll have our first chance to help Harry solve a problem.
+In the next guide, we'll be introduced to [matrices](matrices) which are the next logical progression after vectors.
+What you'll see is that matrices are very similar to vectors.